levigroker/GRKBlurView/README.md

 		self.blurView.blurRadius = 30.0f;
 	}

+There is a convenience method to capture a view hierarchy as an image and use that as the target image:

+	- (void)setTargetImageFromView:(UIView *)targetView;

 Also please refer to the included GRKBlurViewTestApp for more robust examples.

 Additional documentation is available in `GRKBlurView.h`.